InsulatedMango/filldb/README.txt

 This project is still not up to my personal quality standards but it has come a long way in the week I have spent on it.
 I took one python course a number of weeks back.
 After that I spent one day on this project.
 I got a few lines of code but ended up shelving the project for about three weeks.
 I came back and within a few days had written a mostly usable program that did most of what I wanted it to do.
 From there I spent a few more days cleaning it up and making it less janky.

-the original program was entirely within a single while loop.
+The original program was entirely within a single while loop.
 I converted each function into an actual coded in function, made another function to take out reduntant and repetitive lines of code, and fixed up a few odds and ends.

 I have a lot more planned for this project.
 Stay tuned.